dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

   - if it moves to a `use-original` policy, is there a need to remove the asset as well?
 - thumbs changed
   - thumbs need to be removed that are no longer required.
-  - s.json and asset application metadata should be updated
+  - `s.json` and asset application metadata should be updated - `s.json` should be updated by the reingest
 - iiif-av changed
   - old transcode derivative if the file extension changes?
 - file changed